South Russian State Polytechnic University: Commemorative plaques

-In the period from 1976 to 1985, 16 memorial plaques were unveiled on the NPI buildings.
-Before that there were only 4 memorial plaques and two monuments: a bust to the Hero of the Soviet Union G. Petrova and a monument erected in 1939 to S. Ordzhonikidze in the lobby of the main building whereas in 1983 it was dismantled as well.

 Currently, SRSPU (NPI) has more than 28 memorial plaques on buildings and in subdivisions, including eight at its different departments.

 Monuments

 Within the territory of the university and its outside, there are monuments erected in honor of the notable graduates.

 Notable people who studied and worked in DPI-NPI-YURGTU-YRSPU

 During the Great Patriotic War, some of them fought and died at the front.
-A monument was erected in their honor near the left entrance to the territory of the institute.
+A monument was erected in their honor.
 Near the right entrance there is a bust of Galina Petrova.

 Among the graduates of the Novocherkassk Polytechnic University are: